boconnor2017/hesiod-vcf5/README.md

 Next, install PowerCLI by following the steps in the [Hesiod Install PowerCLI directly to the OS](https://github.com/boconnor2017/hesiod/blob/main/powershell/readme.md) process.

-*Recommended: run these scripts as root.*
+Run the following scripts as root.
 ```
 cd /usr/local/
 ```